 The Democracy server has details of the City Centre Plans Panel meeting on 21 November 2019.
 Full navigation instructions are included below, but to save time just click this link: Development at Kirkstall Hill, Leeds 5 - Viability Report which will take you straight there.
 This time the whole of the District Valuers report is provided, completely intact.
 All the numbers can be read.
 Check the header to confirm that it forms part of the Councils Public Document Pack.

 It seems that the Councils left hand doesnt know what the right hand is doing.
 Public Access is serving the redacted report, but Democracy provides the Full Monty.
 Democracy has the correct approach.
-Government planning guidance requires these documents to be published, and the committee clerks have done exactly what the law requires.
-These documents have been available for at least six weeks, but there are no signs of the sky falling in.
-Please hang on your downloaded copies, just in case somebody wants to put the genie back in the bottle.
+Government planning guidance requires these documents to be published, and Leeds committee clerks have done exactly what the law requires.
+These documents have been freely available to the public for over nine weeks, but there are no signs yet of the sky falling in.
+Please hang on your downloaded copies, just in case somebody wants to put this genie back in the bottle.

 Published and promoted by Kirkstall Neighbourhood Forum,